Skip to main content

 The best research tools are invisible — they fit into your existing habits rather than demanding new ones.
 Right-click import turns the browser gesture you already use constantly into a direct pipeline to NotebookLM.

 Install NotebookLM Tools and start capturing sources the moment they catch your attention.
-Check out the full features page to see everything the extension offers.
+See the context menu feature in action, or browse the full feature list.

 Related articles: